SidulIslamSohag/SidulIslamSohag/README.md

 responsibility.
 I am someone who takes work ethics very seriously.
 I am honest in my work.
 Always try to make my world peaceful & beautiful.
 I am also an enthusiastic, self-motived, reliable, responsible and hard-working person.

-- 🔭  I'm currently working as Software Quality Assurance (SQA)!
+- 🔭  I'm currently working as a Software Quality Assurance (SQA)!
 - 🌱  I'm currently learning Python, Colab, JIRA as a project management, API Testing Basic work, bug report for the project, (Usability testing on Windows, Android and iOS mobile devices), Test Case writing, and Many More.
 - 👯  I'm looking to collaborate with other SQA Experts.
 - 🥅  2024 goals: My goal is to travel to Canada in order to complete my Master's program.